 - Grieve.
 Allow yourself time to grieve and process your feelings about the changes you’re going through.
 If you’re moving to a new house, even if you’re excited about the move, take the time to think about all of the good memories you have in your old house.
 As you’re packing, you can reminisce and work through any lingering feelings of sadness you might have about leaving that house.
 Your identity is tied to your job, family, and home, among other things.
 So if you have big changes in these areas, you’re also working through the loss of the person that you were in that house or in that job.
 It’s important to work through this so that you’re ready for your new adventure.

 - Meditate.
 Think of meditation as a way of training your mind to be quiet and fully present in the moment.
 I have just recently tried meditation and realized how hard it is to clear my mind of all of the things that I need to do.
 It takes time and practice to be able to master!
 Using meditation with affirmations, positive statements that help you overcome negative thinking, is a great way to relax and be confident that everything will be okay.
 Repeat your affirmations throughout the day.
 If you need some ideas for affirmations, click HERE.
 Combine your affirmations with daily meditations for the maximum benefit.

 Above all, remember that these changes are part of a “season” in your life.
 Your mindset about these changes will determine whether these changes affect your life in a negative or a positive way.
+(To find out more info on the health benefits of positive thinking, click HERE!)
 Try to make the most of these moments and enjoy the positive parts.
 While moving can be stressful, I’m enjoying the experience of buying a house with my husband and making plans as a family for how we’re going to make our new house “ours.”

 What are some changes you’re going through in your life?
 How are you dealing with these changes?
 Share your strategies in the comments!